Who we are

 The whole region is characterized by high rates of unemployment.
 Corruption is widespread.
 Freedom of expression and press is guaranteed in the countries' constitutions, but is not always respected in practice.
 Women's participation and influence in politics and society are generally low.

-In 2016, CPIF launched Regional Liberal Political Academy – a capacity building project for young liberals in the Western Balkans.
-The project is a fruit of close collaboration between CPIF and Boris Divkovic Foundation in Bosnia and Herzegovina which was created in 2013 by the Bosnian party Nasa Stranka.
+In 2016, CIS launched Regional Liberal Political Academy – a capacity building project for young liberals in the Western Balkans.
+The project is a fruit of close collaboration between CIS and Boris Divkovic Foundation in Bosnia and Herzegovina which was created in 2013 by the Bosnian party Nasa Stranka.

 In order to ensure the sustainability of the project, a continuous dialogue with the mother parties of the participants is maintained as regards youth rights and opportunities for participation and influence.
 In addition, the contact with and between participants is maintained through alumni activities which take place a year after the completion of training.